 International students admitted to Penn will also be considered for the merit scholarships described above.
 International students are eligible to participate in our Toll Loan Repayment Assistance Program (TolLRAP).

 Yes.
-If you are married or plan to be married by October 1, 2019 for the Class of 2022, you must submit spousal information.
+If you are married or plan to be married by October 1 of your first-year of law school, you must submit spousal information.

 Due to limited University resources, we must consider each student’s entire financial situation.
 Accordingly, the Law School requires financial aid applicants and their families (except those students over the age of 30 by December 31, of the year of enrollment) to complete the parental, student and spousal (if applicable) sections of the CSS Profile financial aid application.
 As a graduate school applicant you are considered “independent” under federal guidelines and are only required to complete the student sections of the FAFSA.